-While the young King may have been indifferent to taxing the colonies, he surely is not the one to blame.
+As the young King was indifferent to taxing the colonies, he surely is not the one to blame.
 That can be placed primarily on the shoulders of then-Prime Minister George Grenville.

 The purpose of the 1765 Stamp Act was to raise revenues to pay off war debt incurred during the French and Indian War as well as to support a new permanent British army in the Americas to protect colonists from the Native American threat on the frontier.

 The British government had taken steps to help avoid conflict with natives such as the Royal Proclamation of 1763 that was massively unpopular with the colonists.
 A standing army would also help to avoid future wars on the frontier.